 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been available for much longer (launched in March 2012).

-Advantages of the Canon EOS M100:
+Reasons to prefer the Canon EOS M100:

 - More dynamic range: Captures a broader range of light and dark details (1.2 EV of extra DR).

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.